Red Sox stripped of pick, Cora banned in sign stealing scams - WHIZ News

 Boston was also stripped of its second-round pick in this year’s amateur draft, No 52 overall.

-“To be clear we’re not taking any victory laps.
-A violation was uncovered and that was wrong and we’re being punished for it,” Red Sox president Sam Kennedy said in a conference call with reporters, while acknowledging relief that the months-long investigation is over.
+“To be clear, we’re not taking any victory laps.
+A violation was uncovered and that was wrong and we’re being punished for it,” Red Sox president Sam Kennedy said on a conference call with reporters, while acknowledging relief that the months-long investigation is over.

 Both Bloom and Kennedy dismissed suggestions that Cora could be welcomed back — especially if the coronavirus pandemic wipes out the entire 2020 season.
 Roenicke, who was hired on the eve of spring training after a shotgun job search, is signed only for one year.